-For students with an Individual Education Plan or 504 Plan, counselors must consider the elements of those plans while developing the Individualized Plan for Employment.
-Goals, accommodations, and services relevant to the achievement of an employment outcome should be incorporated into the Individualized Plan for Employment.
+For students with an Individual Education Plan (IEP) or 504 Plan, counselors must consider the elements of those plans while developing the IPE.
+Goals, accommodations, and services relevant to the achievement of an employment outcome should be incorporated into the IPE.
 Counselors should seek to provide continuity of services as the student transitions from High School.
 More information regarding transition services can be found in the Transition section of this manual.